utsukushiihime/hash-tables/README.md

 Hash tables are used to store key-value pairs.
 They are like arrays, but the keys are not ordered.
 Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values.
 A good hash should be fast, distribute keys uniformly, and be deterministic.

+Hash tables solve the basic problem of how to rapidly locate a unique key within memory.
+The hash function turns a messy input (the key) into an orderly output (the index) to be stored in the hash table.
+They're why finding an object property value by its key can be so fast.

 ## Two examples of Hash Tables

 `- Objects in Python or JS`